bgkillas/kalc/README.md

 - Type "pi" to show fractions in pi
 - Type "prompt" to toggle the prompt
 - Type "line" to toggle line graphing
-- Type "concurrent" to toggle concurrent printing
+- Type "rt" to toggle real time printing
 - Type "color" to toggle color
 - Type "2d=[num]" to set the number of points in 2D graphs
 - Type "3d=[num]" to set the number of points in 3D graphs